 1. British citizens living abroad allowed to vote:

-- Further information on Voting when abroad on GOV.UK's website.
+- Further information on voting when abroad (external link) on GOV.UK's website

 - Can vote in all elections (see next section)